nishantb1/ticket-verification-app/README.md

 **If OCR is not working:**
 1. Check the **OCR Status** page in the admin panel (`/admin/check-tesseract`)
-2. Verify Tesseract is installed via the `apt-packages` file
-3. Check if the `TESSERACT_CMD` environment variable is set correctly
-4. Ensure all dependencies are installed: `tesseract-ocr`, `poppler-utils`, `libtesseract-dev`
+2. The app will automatically try multiple OCR methods:
+   - Tesseract OCR (if system dependencies available)
+   - EasyOCR (Python-only fallback)
+   - PyMuPDF (for PDF text extraction)
+3. Check application logs for which OCR method is being used
+4. For Render deployment, Python alternatives are preferred (no system dependencies needed)

 ### Default Admin Credentials
 - **Username**: `admin`